 If you’re interested in working with your hands, you could start a side hustle in woodworking or carpentry.
-These are both great options for those who enjoy making things and working with their hands.
+These are great options for those who enjoy making things and working with their hands.

 The great thing about starting a business in woodworking or carpentry is that it doesn’t require a large investment.
 You can get started with just a few tools and some basic materials.
-And if you already have some experience with woodworking or carpentry, you may already have most of the tools that you need.
+And if you already have some experience with woodworking or carpentry, you may already have most of the tools you need.

 Depending on the types of products that you’re creating, you could take custom orders, which is a great way to ensure that you’re only working on projects that will generate income.
 For example, you might have a customer who pays you to create a specific piece of furniture for them.

 Another option for working with your hands is to restore or flip furniture.
 This involves finding used furniture and repairing it or giving it a new paint job.
 Once you’ve done that, you can sell the furniture for a profit.

 There are a few different ways that you can find furniture to flip.
 You could look for pieces at garage sales, thrift stores, or online marketplaces like Craigslist or Facebook Marketplace.
 You may even be able to find items along the side of the road that have been put out for the trash.

 The key to success with this side hustle is to find pieces that have the potential to become valuable when they are improved.
 Solid wood furniture is usually the best option because people will pay a decent amount for it after it’s been restored.

 You might also want to focus on selling to a specific niche market.
 For example, you could focus on flipping mid-century modern or antique furniture.